The French heritage in three of the oldest hotels in Saigon

 In 1978, another Saigon Palace appeared at 16 Ngo Duc Ke Street to unite with Saigon Lu Quan in the Dong Khoi hotel.
 Until 1998, we saw the reopening of the Hotel Grand Saigon, which has been renovated and better equipped and has since established itself as one of the most prestigious five-star hotels in Ho Chi Minh City.

 Hotel Majestic Saigon

 Launched in 1925 at the crossroads between Catinat Street (Dong Khoi Street today) and Quai de Belgique (Ton Duc Thang Street actual), the Hotel Majestic Saigon, one of the oldest hotels in Saigon, has a great reputation today despite a number of historical vicissitudes.
 Designed by French architects, it was funded by the wealthiest Vietnamese businessman of Chinese descent in all of Saigon - Gia Dinh.
 In 1965, two more floors were built with the intervention of the famous architect Ngo Viet Thu.
 Bombed in 1975, it was again renovated in 1994 in the style of Renaissance architecture.
-Majestic Saigon was awarded the standard of 4 and 5 stars respectively in 1997 and 2007, the first of its kind that is invested and managed by the Vietnamese.
+Majestic Saigon was awarded the standard of 4 and 5 stars respectively in 1997 and 2007, the first of its kind that is invested in and managed by the Vietnamese.

 Address: 1 Dong Khoi Street, District 1